sreenivas-raguraman/sreenivas-raguraman.github.io/_news/announcement_29.md

 As a board member, Sreenivas contributes to the journal’s scientific direction through:
 - Manuscript review and editorial guidance
-- Curating high-quality magnesium alloy research
+- Editing an issue on high-quality magnesium alloy research
 - Supporting the TMS community’s publishing goals

 ---